 - A Mr. Show sketch about downsizing features a boss (played by Tom Kenny) who ends up firing many of his employees in order to boost profits . . . then notices he's the only one sitting at the table.
 Realizing he's the only one left, he goes mad from the isolation until his assistant brings him back to earth.
 He thanks her then fires her.

-- The bosses of The Office are exemplars of two different kinds of PHB.
-Michael Scott of the American version is a classic illustration of The Peter Principle: he was (and is) a genuinely superb salesman, but was promoted to the post of Regional Manager — a job he is absolutely unqualified for.
-Though he could be guilty of being an Evil Boss at times, his employees were generally competent and sometimes backed him when it was important enough.
-His evil tendencies faded over time, but his general inability to manage remained.
-His branch was always one of the top performers within the company.
-His UK counterpart, David Brent, evidently never had any skills to begin with, making his promotion an enigma... or an illustration of the Dilbert Principle (see below), wherein the incompetent are quickly Kicked Upstairs to a position where they will do less harm to the productive parts of the organization.
+- Michael Scott is a classic illustration of The Peter Principle: he was (and is) a genuinely superb salesman, which got him promoted to the post of Regional Manager — a job he is absolutely unqualified for.
+Though he can be selfish and petty, his employees are generally competent and sometimes back him when it's important enough.
+His evil tendencies fade over time, but his general inability to manage remains.
+His branch is always one of the top performers within the company.

-- Andy Bernard was the best example of the Dilbert principle.
-He was together with Pam the weakest paper salesman, but he was promoted to regional manager.
-He terminated a major account on a technicality and the office worked better during the three months he wasn't there.
+- Andy Bernard is (along with Pam) the weakest paper salesman, but he gets promoted to regional manager.
+He terminates a major account on a technicality and the office works better during the three months he's not there.

 - Major Neuheim of Private Schulz is pretty much what Colonel Klink would be like if he was a die-hard Nazi.